dotse/tls-fed-auth/tls-fed-auth.md

 -   cache_ttl (OPTIONAL)

     Specifies the duration in seconds for caching downloaded federation metadata, allowing for independent caching outside of specific HTTP configurations, particularly useful when the communication mechanism isn't HTTP-based.
-In the event of a metadata publication outage, members can rely on cached metadata until it expires, as indicated by the exp claim in the JWS header (see (#metadata-signing)).
+In the event of a metadata publication outage, members can rely on cached metadata until it expires, as indicated by the exp claim in the JWS header, defined in (#metadata-signing).
 Once expired, metadata MUST no longer be trusted.
 If omitted, a mechanism to refresh metadata MUST still exist to ensure the metadata remains valid.

     -   Data Type: Integer
     -   Syntax: Integer representing the duration in seconds.